Autumn Lawn Care

 Autumn is the prime time to gear your lawn up for winter.
 The better you can get your lawn looking in autumn, the better it will be in winter.
 Once we arrive in winter its all too late to do anything.
 We’re not talking about a lot of work here either – most of its just understanding how your lawn works.

 I would have to say that the most important thing that you can do in autumn is to fertilise your lawn, but not with just any old fertiliser.
-You’ll need one with high potassium and high phosphorous and that generally means a mineral type fertiliser rather than an organic one.
+You’ll need one with high potassium and a little bit of phosphorous and that generally means a mineral type fertiliser rather than an organic one.
 I can recommend one called Paul Munns Emerald Green.

 Phosphorus (P): Promotes strong root development and winter hardiness.
 It helps grass withstand environmental stress.
 Grass well supplied with phosphorus is less likely to become diseased.

-Lawns that are well supplied with nutrients are better able to cope with the rigours of winter.
+Lawns that are fertilised now are better able to cope with the rigours of winter.
 They will stay greener longer and stand up to frosty conditions better.
 They will also fight off some of the common fungal diseases more effectively.

-The next thing to pay attention to is the way you maintain your lawn.
-It is important to raise your mowing height by about 10mm after Easter.
+Another important consideration for Autumn lawn management is the way you mow your lawn.
+It's important to raise your mowing height by about 10mm after Easter.
 By doing this you reduce the likely hood of scalping your lawn through winter.
 Scalping is where you dis-colour your lawn by mowing it too short.
-While this won’t pose a problem during spring summer and autumn, if you scalp your lawn during late autumn and winter it won’t regain its colour till spring.
-Remember, what ever damage you do in winter wont repair till spring.
-On that note try to avoid heavy traffic on your lawn during late autumn and winter.
+While this won’t pose a problem during spring and summer, if you scalp your lawn during late autumn and winter it won’t regain its colour till spring.

-There are other things to take care of in Autumn such as coring your lawn if winter drainage is an issue, light applications of gypsum, moss and algae control and over sowing if you have any bare patches.
+There are other things to take care of in Autumn such as coring to resolve winter drainage issues, light applications of gypsum, moss and algae control and over sowing if you have any bare patches.

-If you take care of these simple things in your lawn during Autumn, it will pay big dividends in winter and your lawn will come to life much sooner in the spring.
+If you take care of these simple things during Autumn, you will find that your lawn will stay greener for longer during winter .